-The Building Science Branch of FEMA's Federal Insurance and Mitigation Administration (FIMA) supplies information on designs for safe rooms and building permitting which you will find below.
+FEMA’s Building Science Branch of the Federal Insurance and Mitigation Administration (FIMA) supplies information on designs for safe rooms and building permitting, which you will find below.

 FEMA does not endorse, approve, certify or recommend any contractors, individuals, firms or products.
-Contractors, individuals or firms, shall not state they are or produce products that are "FEMA approved" or "FEMA certified."
+Contractors, individuals or firms shall not claim they or their products are "FEMA approved" or "FEMA certified."

-In August 2008, the International Code Council (ICC), with the support of the National Storm Shelter Association (NSSA), released a consensus standard on the design and construction of storm shelters.
-This standard, the ICC/NSSA Standard for the Design and Construction of Storm Shelters (ICC 500), codifies much of the safe room recommendations of the early editions of FEMA P-320 and FEMA P-361.
-ICC 500 provides the minimum design and construction requirements for extreme wind storm shelters and has been incorporated by referenced standard into the 2009 and later International Building Code (IBC) and International Residential Code (IRC).
+In December of 2014, the International Code Council (ICC) released a new edition of the consensus standard on the design and construction of storm shelters.
+This standard, the ICC/NSSA Standard for the Design and Construction of Storm Shelters (ICC 500), codifies many of the safe room recommendations of the early editions of FEMA P-320 and FEMA P-361.
+ICC 500 provides the minimum design and construction requirements for extreme wind storm shelters and has been incorporated by referenced standard into the 2009, 2012 and 2015 International Building Code (IBC) and International Residential Code (IRC).

+Obtaining proper building permits and inspections is important for all construction.
 Individuals considering purchasing or installing a safe room should contact their local building official about building code requirements but should bear in mind that the extreme loads generated by tornadoes are not covered under model building code requirements.
-FEMA P-320, FEMA P-361 or ICC 500 can all be used to address these extreme loads.
+The guidance contained in FEMA P-320, FEMA P-361 or ICC 500 can all be used to address these extreme loads.

 Free copy of FEMA P-361